Grant-Steinfeld/python-starter/README.md

-# Exchange Rate Currency Conversion Microservice
+# Modern Python3 Boilerplate with tooling

-This is a currency exchange microservice written using a Test Driven Development (TDD) approach in Python3.
+This is a template  to start a python project using a Test Driven Development (TDD) approach

 ## Install the pre-requisites